Team

 The AI employee monitors the AP inbox, flags unmatched invoices, classifies them by age and amount, and routes them to the appropriate cost-centre owner with context.

-The AP team works through a prioritised list instead of a generic backlog.
+The AP team works through a prioritised list instead of discovering the backlog cold.

 EXAMPLE · 03

-By Wednesday morning, the AI employee has pulled P&L, balance-sheet, and KPI data from Xero, formatted them into board-pack sections with trends and commentary, and queued them for CFO review.
+Ahead of a board meeting, the AI employee pulls P&L, balance-sheet, and KPI data from Xero, formats them into board-pack sections with trends and sourced commentary, and queues the draft for CFO review.

 48-hour build